plone/training/angular/angular.rst

 That way, any existing file (like ``index.html``, ``vendor.xxx.bundle.js``, etc.) is served directly, but for anything else, we just return ``index.html`` so the client-side routing will take over.

-Managing the Plone configuration from the Angular project
+Managing The Plone Configuration From The Angular Project
 ---------------------------------------------------------

 We have been customizing our Plone backend instance in order to comply with our project needs.